Flugplatz Mainz-Finthen: Luftwaffe use 1939–1945

 From Ober-Olm JG 52 and 76 were involved in the air fighting during the Battle of France, both units moving west along with the advancing German forces.
 (KG 2) (Battle Wing 2) fielded 36 Dornier Do 17s, with 22 aircraft serviceable.
 KG2 supported German Army Group A's crossing of the river Meuse.
 It supported Heinz Guderian's Panzerkorps in the vicinity of Sedan during the battle of the 12–14 May.
 It also hit French Air Force airfields in Amiens, Reims, Champagne and Arras.
 It moved into France in early June.

 After the combat in France ended, Ober-Olm became a "Defense of the Reich" airfield, with numerous night fighter units (NJG) moving in and out until the spring of 1945.

-Allied army units moved into the Mainz area in mid-March 1945 as part of the Western Allied invasion of Germany and Ober-Olm airfield was attacked by Ninth Air Force B-26 Marauder medium bombers and P-47 Thunderbolt fighter-bombers to deny the retreating German forces use of the facility.
+Allied army units moved into the Mainz area in mid-March 1945 as part of the Western Allied invasion of Germany and Ober-Olm airfield was attacked by Ninth Air Force Martin B-26 Marauder medium bombers and Republic P-47 Thunderbolt fighter-bombers to deny the retreating German forces use of the facility.

 American wartime use 1945

 A 354th FG P-51D at Ober-Olm Airfield in April 1945.

 The airfield was taken by elements of the XII Corps, 90th Division, of the Third United States Army under the command of General George S. Patton, Jr. on 22 March 1945.
 Combat engineers from IX Engineer command moved in with the 832d Engineering Aviation Battalion arriving on 25 March 1945, to repair the runway for use by combat aircraft.
 The engineers laid down a 5000' Square Mesh (SMT) all-weather runway over the existing east–west (07/25) bomb-cratered concrete runway, and laid out a second 4000' sod runway aligned 08/26.
 The engineers also performed minimal repairs to the facility to make it operational.
 On 27 March, the airfield was declared ready for Allied use and was designated as Advanced Landing Ground "Y-64 Ober Olm".

-Once repaired, the Ninth Air Force 10th Reconnaissance Group of the United States Army Air Forces moved in, with photo-reconnaissance P-38 Lightning (F-4) and P-51 Mustang (F-5) aircraft to provide forward tactical reconnaissance to Army ground units moving into central Germany.
-On 8 April, P-47 Thunderbolts of the 354th Fighter Group moved in and attacked German army units, bridges and other ground targets of opportunity throughout Germany.
-In addition to the combat units, C-47 Skytrain transports used the grass runway for combat resupply and casualty evacuation (S&E) missions constantly, moving munitions and supplies up to the battlefield and evacuating wounded to rear areas.
+Once repaired, the Ninth Air Force 10th Reconnaissance Group of the United States Army Air Forces moved in, with photo-reconnaissance Lockheed P-38 Lightning (F-4) and North American P-51 Mustang (F-5) aircraft to provide forward tactical reconnaissance to Army ground units moving into central Germany.
+On 8 April, Republic P-47 Thunderbolts of the 354th Fighter Group moved in and attacked German army units, bridges and other ground targets of opportunity throughout Germany.
+In addition to the combat units, Douglas C-47 Skytrain transports used the grass runway for combat resupply and casualty evacuation (S&E) missions constantly, moving munitions and supplies up to the battlefield and evacuating wounded to rear areas.

 With the end of the war, Ober Olm Airfield was closed on 20 June 1945.
 United States Army forces moved out of Ober Olm, as French forces moved into the Rhineland as part of their occupation zone of Germany.